-For more information about our Special Education or Young Adult Camps please contact Guide Dogs Queensland.
+For more information about Better Start, our Special Education or Young Adult Camps please contact Guide Dogs Queensland.

 Dogs make excellent companions for humans, helping lift moods and reduce stress.
 The bond that forms between dog and owner is unique and can assist with building a positive attitude, confidence and independence in the handler.

-Guide Dogs Queensland provides Companion Assistance Dogs to assist individuals with Post Traumatic Stress Disorder (PTSD) or other health-related conditions who may benefit from the services of a companion dog.
+Guide Dogs Queensland provides Companion & Facility Dogs to assist individuals with specific health-related conditions who may benefit from the services of a companion dog.
 These dogs can act as a bridge between the user and society, assisting to reduce stress by helping to calm and ease anxiety.

-Companion Assistance Dogs can help users participate in social, educational and leisure activities by reducing the stress of new adventures, social interactions and changes to environment.
+Companion & Facility Dogs can help users participate in social and leisure activities by reducing the stress of new adventures, social interactions and changes to environment.

 Applications are currently open for both Companion and Facility Dogs.